-- (1) Development cannot be complying development if: - it is on land that is critical habitat of an endangered species, population or ecological community (identified under the Threatened Species Conservation Act 1995 or the Fisheries Management Act 1994), or - it is on land within a wilderness area (identified under the Wilderness Act 1987), or - the development is designated development, or - on land shown as Riparian Protection Area on the land use zoning maps, or
+- Development cannot be complying development if: - it is on land that is critical habitat of an endangered species, population or ecological community (identified under the Threatened Species Conservation Act 1995 or the Fisheries Management Act 1994), or - it is on land within a wilderness area (identified under the Wilderness Act 1987), or - the development is designated development, or - on land shown as Riparian Protection Area on the land use zoning maps, or

-- the development is on land that comprises, or on which there is, an item of environmental heritage (that is listed on the State Heritage Register or in Schedule 5 of State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (Amendment No. 1) or that is subject to an interim heritage order under the Heritage Act 1977), or - the development requires concurrence (except a concurrence of the Director-General of the Department of Environment and Climate Change in respect of development that is likely to significantly affect a threatened species, population, or ecological community, or its habitat (identified under the Threatened Species Conservation Act 1995), or - must not be carried out in an environmentally sensitive area for exempt or complying development (as defined in clause 18 of the SEPP), or - the development requires the removal of a tree or bushland, or - it contravenes any restriction on the land imposed by Council within the 88B and/or 88E instrument, or - the land is below the 1% AEP flood level or the floor level of a habitable room is not 600mm above the 1% flood level, or - the land was previously used as: a gas works; a service station; a sheep or cattle dip; intensive agriculture; mining or extractive development; for the manufacturing of chemicals; waste storage or waste treatment; asbestos or asbestos products manufacture; and a notice of completion of remediation work for the proposed use has not been given to the local council in accordance with State Environmental Planing Policy No. 55 Remediation of Land, or - the land is within an identified odour buffer to a poultry farm, or - the land is within 500m of a sewage treatment plant. - (2) Development specified in Schedule 2 of Appendix C that is carried out in compliance with: - the development standards specified in relation to that development, and - the requirements of this Part, - is complying development. - (3) To be complying development, the development must: - be permissible, with consent, in the zone in which it is carried out, and - meet the relevant deemed-to-satisfy provisions of the Building Code of Australia. - (4) A complying development certificate for development specified in Schedule 2 of Appendix C is subject to the conditions set out in Schedule 3 of Appendix C.
+- the development is on land that comprises, or on which there is, an item of environmental heritage (that is listed on the State Heritage Register or in Schedule 5 of State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (Amendment No. 1) or that is subject to an interim heritage order under the Heritage Act 1977), or - the development requires concurrence (except a concurrence of the Director-General of the Department of Environment and Climate Change in respect of development that is likely to significantly affect a threatened species, population, or ecological community, or its habitat (identified under the Threatened Species Conservation Act 1995), or - must not be carried out in an environmentally sensitive area for exempt or complying development (as defined in clause 18 of the SEPP), or - the development requires the removal of a tree or bushland, or - it contravenes any restriction on the land imposed by Council within the 888 and/or 88E instrument, - the land is below the 1% AEP flood level or the floor level of a habitable room is not 600mm above - the land was previously used as: a gas works; a service station; a sheep or cattle dip; intensive agriculture; mining or extractive development; for the manufacturing of chemicals; waste storage or waste treatment; asbestos or asbestos products manufacture; and a notice of completion of remediation work for the proposed use has not been given to the local council in accordance with State Environmental Planing Policy No. 55 Remediation of Land, or - the land is within an identified odour buffer to a poultry farm, or - the land is within 500m of a sewage treatment plant. - (2) Development specified in Schedule 2 of Appendix C that is carried out in compliance with: - the development standards specified in relation to that development, and - the requirements of this Part, - is complying development. - (3) To be complying development, the development must: - be permissible, with consent, in the zone in which it is carried out, and - meet the relevant deemed-to-satisfy provisions of the Building Code of Australia. - (4) A complying development certificate for development specified in Schedule 2 of Appendix C is subject to the conditions set out in Schedule 3 of Appendix C.

-Note:
+None

-- Section 76A (6) of the Act provides that certain development, such as designated development, or development requiring the concurrence of another body, or development on land comprising, or on which there is, a heritage item, cannot be complying development - Under section 76A of the Act, development consent for the carrying out of complying development may be obtained by the issue of a complying development certificate. - Specifying a type of development as complying development does not authorise the contravention of any condition of development consent applying to the land on which the complying development is carried out, nor does it remove the need for any approval that may be required under other legislation. - See also clause 33AA (3) of the SEPP which provides that the conversion of fire alarms is complying development in certain circumstances.
+Section 75A (s) of the Act provides that certain development, such all designated development or development requiring the concurrence of ericthes body; or dissimplication land comprising, or an which there is a heritage item, carried be complying development.

+Under section 76A of the Act development consent for the carrying cut of complying development may be obtained by the issue of a complying development certificate.

+Specifying a type of development as complying development does not authorise the continuental of any condition of development consent applying to the land on which the complying development is cerned out, not does it remove the new for any approval that may be required under other registration.

-Part A: Precinct Wide DCP
+See also clause 33AA (3) of the SEPP which provides that the conversion of the laterns is complying development in certain conversionces.